soyoahn/soyoahn.github.io/now.md

 - Having a slight existential crisis.
 It's hard to watch the world burn and see wasted human potential everywhere.
 - I crave time with kindred spirits but I crave time alone more.
 - For the first time in my life, I don't know what's next and I'm crazed with the fear of uncertainty.
-- I feel like I'm supposed to be doing else but it's very hard to continue believing in myself.
+- I feel like I'm supposed to be doing something else but it's very hard to continue believing in myself.
 I don't know how to break out of this yet.

-What's a now page?
+What's a **now** page?
 So glad you asked: [https://nownownow.com/](https://nownownow.com/). <br>I love this--it feels like the first entry in a Dungeon Anarchist Cookbook.
 Last updated July 18, 2025.